 Although the details aren’t out yet, we know there will be three stages running through the region in 2013:

-The organizers haven’t given us the exact route yet (this comes in spring), so here’s a close-up of our region’s three stages, along with what this tells us.
+The organizers haven’t given us the exact route yet (this comes in spring), so here’s a close-up of our region’s two stages.

-Following is a list of B&Bs, hotels and self-catering properties that are close to (or right on!) what we think will be the Tour de France route in Languedoc this year.
+Following is a list of B&Bs, hotels and self-catering properties that are close to the 2014 Tour de France route in Languedoc.

 Moulin de Pattus (Salinelles)